 New & Used Porsche 918 Spyder: In Depth

 The Porsche 918 Spyder is Porsche’s first supercar with a hybrid-electric drivetrain.
-After the concept debuted at the Geneva Motor Show in 2010, it quickly got the production green light.
-918 units will be manufactured, and Porsche has already begun taking orders.
-The 918 has also set a to-date record at the Nürburgring, having completed the course in 6:57.
+After the concept was shown at the Geneva Motor Show in 2010, it quickly got the production green light.
+918 units will be produced, and Porsche has already begun taking orders.
+The 918 has also set a to-date record at the Nürburgring, completing the course in 6:57.

 Due to its still-in-development status, specifications for the 918 Spyder remain in flux.
 Rumors of up to 875 horsepower or more have recently made the rounds--perhaps in response to the recently-unveiled hybrid supercars from McLaren and Ferrari, the P1 and LaFerrari.